Integrated Human Activity Sensing and Communications: Abstract

 \section{Abstract}

-Advance in wireless communication and signal processing facilitates integrated sensing and communication (ISAC) - a technology that combines sensing and communication functionalities to efficiently utilize congested wireless/hardware resources, and to pursue mutual benefits.
-Consequently, the future communications network will be \textit{perceptive}.
+Advances in wireless communication and signal processing facilitate integrated sensing and communication (ISAC) - a compelling technology that intrinsically combines sensing and communication functionalities for the dual-purpose exploitation of wireless/hardware resources and pursues mutual benefits.
+Consequently, the next-generation communications network will be \textit{perceptive}.
 In this article, we provide a review of human-related sensing in the context of ISAC.
 We first present a general ISAC receiver signal processing framework, with a focus on human activity recognition (HAR).
-Based on geographical deployments, we then categorize current ISAC HAR into three classical configurations, namely monostatic, bi-static and distributed deployments, and discuss their properties, critical research problems and solutions.
-In order to facilitate system realization and improve the recognition performance, we further explore inherent connections between physical-layer system parameters and HAR performance metrics.
-Finally, we review major technical challenges and identify key open research problems.
+Based on its specific spatial deployments, we then categorize ISAC HAR into monostatic, bi-static, and distributed deployments, and discuss their properties, critical research problems and solutions.
+To facilitate the system's realization and improve its recognition performance, we then explore the inherent connections between the physical-layer system parameters and HAR performance metrics.
+Experimental results are presented for characterizing the sensing potentials of different ISAC systems.
+Finally, we review the technical challenges and identify the open research problems.